junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Introduced in Senate
 - 2008-09-15 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S8531-8532)
 - 2008-09-15 — Sponsor introductory remarks on measure.
 (CR S8532-8533)
+- 2008-09-27 — Amendment SA 5675 agreed to in Senate by Unanimous Consent.
+- 2008-09-27 — Amendment SA 5675 proposed by Senator Landrieu for Senator Nelson FL. (consideration: CR S10019; text: CR S10019) To improve the resolution.
+- 2008-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S10019)
+- 2008-09-27 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.
+- 2008-09-27 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.
+- 2008-09-27 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2008-09-27 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2008-09-27 — Senate amendment agreed to: Amendment SA 5675 agreed to in Senate by Unanimous Consent.
+- 2008-09-27 — Senate amendment proposed (on the floor): Amendment SA 5675 proposed by Senator Landrieu for Senator Nelson FL.(consideration: CR S10019; text: CR S10019)
+- 2008-09-27 — Senate amendment submitted